 Learn more about Tele Vue telescope eyepieces >>

-Best Telescope for Imaging: Celestron Advanced VX 8-inch EdgeHD Telescope
+Best Telescope for Imaging: Celestron Advanced VX 8" EdgeHD Telescope

-Get the features and performance of a top-of-the-line imaging setup at a fraction of the cost with the Advanced VX 8-inch EdgeHD Telescope.
+Get the features and performance of a top-of-the-line imaging setup at a fraction of the cost with the Advanced VX 8” EdgeHD Telescope.
 For our money, it’s the best portable imaging rig available—and best of all, it’s priced under $2,000.
 Let’s start with the mount: engineered from the ground up for imaging, Advanced VX includes all the same features of Celestron’s flagship CGE Pro mount, but sized for payloads under 30 pounds.
 You’ll get permanently programmable periodic error correction for dead-on tracking accuracy, integer gear ratios, and an autoguider port.
-Plus, Celestron’s All Star Polar Alignment procedure is built into the hand control, so you’ll be ready for an imaging session in just minutes.
+Plus, Celestron’s All Star Polar Alignment procedure is built into the hand control.
+Even if you don’t have a clear view of Polaris, you can align to the North Celestial Pole for long exposure astrophotography in just a few minutes.

 When it comes to optical performance, Celestron has you covered.
 The 8” EdgeHD optical tube delivers edge-to-edge sharpness across DSLR sensors and the largest CCD chips.
-Plus, this versatile system can be configured for imaging at three different focal ratios: place the camera at prime focus to image at f/10, use a custom-made EdgeHD focal reducer to reach f/7, or attach a Hyperstar lens assembly to the front of your telecope for ultra-fast f/2.2 wide field imaging.
+Plus, you can configure this versatile system for imaging at three different focal ratios: place the camera at prime focus to image at f/10, use a custom-made EdgeHD focal reducer to reach f/7, or attach a Hyperstar lens assembly to the front of your telecope for ultra-fast f/2.2 wide field imaging.
 The Advanced VX does it all without compromise.
-Get ready to capture your cosmic masterpiece.
+All you have to do is capture your cosmic masterpiece.

 Learn more about Celestron's Advanced VX 8" EdgeHD Telescope >>

-Must-Have Accessory for Manual Telescopes: Telrad Telescope Reflex Sight with Mounting Base
+Must-Have Accessory: Telrad Telescope Reflex Sight with Mounting Base

-If you’ve ever tried navigating the night sky with a Telrad Reflex Sight, you know why it’s our choice for Must-Have Accessory for Manual Telescopes.
+If you’ve ever tried navigating the night sky with a Telrad Reflex Sight, you know why it’s our choice for Must-Have Accessory.
 It’s the absolute easiest way to point and aim your telescope.
-This star finder is different from traditional finderscopes with its non-magnifying reticle design.
-The Telrad projects three red rings spaced at 4 degrees, 2 degrees, and 1/2 degree in diameter.
-These rings are used to "star hop" to objects.
+This star finder is different from traditional finderscopes due to its non-magnifying reticle design.
+The Telrad projects three red rings measuring 4 degrees, 2 degrees, and 1/2 degree in diameter.
+These rings make “star-hopping” to faint celestial objects quick and painless.
 If, for example, a galaxy is 10 degrees south of a star, you simply count two 4-degree jumps and one 2-degree jump, and you're there!
-The Telrad’s large, 1x optical window makes looking through the finder comfortable and intuitive.
+The Telrad’s large, 1x optical window makes looking through the finder comfortable.
 A Telrad is an essential for astronomy newbies and owners of large Dobsonian telescopes alike.
 It can speed up the alignment process for computerized telescopes, too.

 Learn more about the Telrad Reflex Sight for Telescopes >>

-Newbies and seasoned astroimagers alike will love StarSense AutoAlign.
-It saves you time in the field and also enables you to get Celestron’s most accurate alignment possible.
-Advanced users can add up to 10 calibration stars to StarSense’s alignment for dead-on tracking accuracy for long exposure astrophotography.
-Once StarSense AutoAlign is part of your setup, you won’t know how you lived without it.
+Newbies and seasoned astroimagers alike will love this innovation.
+You’ll save time in the field and also enjoy Celestron’s most accurate alignment possible.
+Once these two handy tools are part of your setup, you won’t know how you lived without them.

 Learn more about the Celestron StarSense AutoAlign automatic alignment accessory >>